JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 <img src=../images/menu-http-lb.png width="40%">

-2. Enter the following variables:
+2. Enter the following information:

 *Note: Replace the host **\<adjective-animal\>** with your namespace (found in "Account Settings"...see [Module2>Lab1](lab1.md))*